-a.
-You are responsible for cooperating with those individuals involved in the processing of your complaint.

-b.
-At all times during the administrative processing of your complaint, you are responsible for updating, in writing, the EEO officer and the EEOC of any changes to your current mailing address and/or email address, if you have elected to receive documents and notices electronically.
-Failure to keep the agency and the EEOC informed of your current address may result in dismissal of your complaint.

-c.
-You are responsible for filing a formal EEO complaint within 15 calendar days after receipt of the Notice of Right to File a Formal Complaint of Discrimination, in the event that you wish to file a formal complaint at the conclusion of traditional EEO counseling or ADR.
+- a.
+You are responsible for cooperating with those individuals involved in the processing of your complaint. - b.
+At all times during the administrative processing of your complaint, you are responsible for updating, in writing, the EEO officer and the EEOC of any changes to your current mailing address.
+Failure to keep the agency and the EEOC informed of your current address may result in dismissal of your complaint. - c.
+You are responsible for filing a formal EEO complaint within $\underline{15}$ calendar days after receipt of the Notice of Right to File a Formal Complaint of Discrimination, in the event that you wish to file a formal complaint at the conclusion of traditional EEO counseling or ADR.